 This menu choice is provided for controlling the pulse width modulation of digital outputs such as relays or solenoids in order to facilitate power savings.

 Set Thermostat

-This menu choice is provided for on-line analyzers equipped with cooling or heating for controlling the temperature of an enclosure.
+This menu choice is provided for on-line analyzers equipped with sample heating for controlling the temperature of an enclosure (refer to section 11).

 HART